• Products

 • Profits from call options may be unlimited.
 However, you will get limited profits with put options.

-• When call options are in-the-money the strike price is lower than the spot price.
+• When call options are in-the-money, the strike price is lower than the spot price.
 However, the strike price is higher than its spot price when the call option is out-of-money.
 This is the opposite for the put options.

 With a put option you have the right, without any obligation, to sell a particular asset, frequently a stock, at a predetermined strike price before a specified expiration date.
-Essentially, put options provide investors with a strategic advantage, enabling them to profit from a potential decline in the stock's market price.
+Essentially, put options provide investors like you with a strategic advantage, enabling them to profit from a potential decline in the stock's market price.
 When the market price goes below the strike price, the holder can sell the asset at the higher strike price, thus reaping a gain.

 Here are the differences between call and put options on various aspects: